AGTechathon/GCOEY/README.md

 | Ajinkya Nishane  | Full Stack Developer  | [GitHub](https://github.com/AjinyaNishane)         | [LinkedIn](https://www.linkedin.com/in/ajinkyanishane/)   |
 | Nikita Dhoble    | Frontend Developer    | [GitHub](https://github.com/NikitaDhoble)        | [LinkedIn](https://www.linkedin.com/in/nikita-dhoble-b77026334/)  |
 | Roshan Hiwase    | Frontend & Research   | [GitHub](https://github.com/Roshan-470)        | [LinkedIn](https://linkedin.com/in/roshanhiwase)  |

+## 💭 Thoughts of Team

+> "A degree ≠ a job, but with the right skills and direction, it can be."

+At Team GCOEY, we believe that every student deserves a fair shot at success, regardless of their background or college tier.
+Our goal is to bridge the gap between academic learning and industry expectations using the power of AI and personalized education.

+We built this platform to:

+Empower students to discover their true potential

+Provide tools that make job preparation smarter and more accessible

+Help create a future-ready workforce driven by passion, skills, and purpose

+Hackathons like HackVortex allow us to bring real change with real technology.
+We're proud of what we’ve built — and this is just the beginning. 🚀

+> _ "Don’t just get placed.
+Get prepared.
+Get empowered......"_

+---
+> Built with ❤ by Team GCOEY for AGTechathon 2025
+---